-0555 COMPUTER APPLICATIONS FULL YEAR 1 CREDIT Class Fee:\$10.00Prerequisite:NoneThis is an entry-level computer course that will cover basic computer skills.
+0555 COMPUTER APPLICATIONS FULL YEAR 1 CREDIT

+This is an entry-level computer course that will cover basic computer skills.
 For the student who is not comfortable with computers, this course will expose you to the basics of word processing, spreadsheets, digital image editing, and other software applications.
 This course is designed to give a holistic view of computers from creating, saving, and editing files to learning how to search the internet effectively.
 The focus of this class is using computers in our daily lives.

-0556 MICROSOFT OFFICE SPECIALIST (Formerly Office I and II) FULL YEAR 1 CREDIT Class Fee: \$10.00
+0556 MICROSOFT OFFICE SPECIALIST FULL YEAR

 Students will be learning about how to use the Microsoft Office program to prepare them for use in their academics and careers.
 This full-year course should be considered for the individual who is looking to work after high school in a business/office environment and would like to be proficient with MS Office or for the individual who is considering a career in Business.
+This course will also benefit the student who plans to attend college.
 Students will learn MS Office, Excel, Access, and Publisher.